riboviz/riboviz/docs/dedup-demultiplex.md

 Note: if `dedup_umis` is `TRUE` but `extract_umis` is `FALSE` then a warning will be displayed, but processing will continue.

-`prep_riboviz.py` behaves as follows when UMI extraction and deduplication is enabled:

-* Post-cutting out of sequencing library adapters, UMIs are extracted using `umi_tools extract` if requested (`extract_umis: TRUE`), using the UMI-tools-compliant regular expression pattern (`umi_regexp`).
-* Post-trimming of 5' mismatches from reads and removal of reads with more than 2 mismatches:
-  - UMI groups are calculated pre-deduplication using `umi_tools group` if requested (if `dedup_umis: TRUE` and `group_umis: TRUE`).
-  - Reads are deduplicated using `umi_tools dedup`, if requested (`dedup_umis: TRUE`)
-  - UMI groups are calculated post-deduplication using `umi_tools group` if requested (if `dedup_umis: TRUE` and `group_umis: TRUE`).

-After the run, the following UMI extraction and deduplication-specific files will exist, in addition to the other files output during a run of `prep_riboviz.py`:
+After a run, the following UMI extraction and deduplication-specific files will exist, in addition to the other files output during a run of `prep_riboviz.py`:

 * UMI groups pre- and post-deduplication (in `vignette/tmp/`):
   - `<SAMPLE>_pre_dedup_groups.tsv`: UMI groups before deduplication